 What is a house survey?

 A professional house survey is an assessment of the condition of a property according to the standards set down by the Royal Institution of Chartered Surveyors (RICS).
-A RICS survey can only be carried out by a qualified surveyor, which ensures that professional standards are followed.
+The type of survey you choose depends on the property and your needs.
+A RICS survey can only be carried out by a qualified surveyor or property surveyor, which ensures that professional standards are followed.
+You can use any surveyor, but choosing a local surveyor can provide valuable area expertise.

 There are three levels of RICS survey, designed for different types of property.

-Home Survey (Level 1) is the most basic report, and provides a short overview of a property’s condition.
-Level 1 surveys are suitable for new and recently built homes.
+Home Survey (Level 1) is the most basic report, now formally known as a condition report, and provides a short overview of a property’s condition, risks, and urgent defects.
+Level 1 surveys are suitable for newer homes built with common building materials and in reasonable condition.

-Home Buyer Report (Level 2) takes a more detailed look at the inside and outside of the building, and record any defects.
-Level 2 surveys are usually the right choice for homes built after 1800, as long as they haven’t been empty for a long time.
+Home Buyer Report (Level 2), also called a home buyer’s survey or homebuyer report, takes a more detailed look at the inside and outside of the building, records any defects, and includes inspection of roof spaces.
+Level 2 surveys are usually the right choice for a conventional property in reasonable condition, typically built after 1900, as long as they haven’t been empty for a long time.

-Building Survey Report (Level 3) involves a thorough inspection of as much of the property is physically accessible, with the findings reported in detail.
-Level 3 surveys are advised for homes built before 1800, or if they are listed, renovated or built from unusual materials.
+Building Survey Report (Level 3), also known as a RICS Building Survey, is the most comprehensive survey.
+It involves an in-depth inspection of as much of the property as is physically accessible, including roof spaces, with the findings reported in detailed information.
+Level 3 surveys are advised for homes built before 1900, or if they are listed, renovated, or built from unusual materials, and are the most comprehensive survey for older or complex properties.

-You can also add a market valuation report to a Level 2 or Level 3 survey, which can be useful for obtaining mortgage finance and buildings insurance.
-Both of these types of survey can also help in price negotiations.
+You can also add a market valuation report to a Level 2 or Level 3 survey, which includes the market value and insurance reinstatement figure.
+Both of these types of surveys can also help in price negotiations.

 The importance of a house survey

 Your interests are also protected by a survey.
-Without one, you may be buying a home with problems of many kinds which could cost a small fortune to put right.
-In other words, without a survey you are at risk of overpaying for your new home.
-Remember, that once the sale contract is signed there is no comeback to the seller.
+Before the survey is conducted, make sure to communicate any particular concerns you have to your surveyor so these issues can be thoroughly assessed.
+Without one, you may be buying a home with many problems, which could cost a small fortune to put right.
+In other words, without a survey, you are at risk of overpaying for your new home.
+Remember that once the sale contract is signed, there is no comeback to the seller.
 The decision to part with your money is yours alone, and the risks are yours too.

 Is a survey necessary?

 Unless you already have the funds to buy the property, you’re likely to be required by your mortgage lender to have one.
+An estate agent may recommend a surveyor, but buyers should always do their own research to ensure independence.
 It is usually a condition of the loan that the property is professionally surveyed to protect the interests of the lender, since they own a share of the property until the mortgage is paid off.
 In such cases, a survey is an unavoidable necessity.

 The risks of not having a survey